 1. Majoring in Business

 Business is the most popular college major in America.
 According to the National Center for Education Statistics (NCES), more than 19% of all undergrads studied a business-related field in 2016-17.
-Business is also one of the broadest college majors, and it covers several different specialties.
+Business is also one of the broadest topics, covering several different specialties.
 As a result, there is a wide range of class requirements and salary possibilities.
 Most undergraduates focus on learning the foundations of business and then find a specialization to study for their master’s degree onward.

 Business classes: At the undergraduate level, expect to spend a lot of time learning about the practical application of business theory, which could include group work, case studies, problem-solving, and internship or job placement requirements.